Table of contents

 Most of these changes have been incorporated in section 2 as current methodology.
 For example, standard errors for the estimates have only been published since 2008.
 However, the changes made to timeliness are explained in this section because they represent an improvement to the method and not an addition to the output or analysis available.

-2013 IPS data (migrants who arrived in the UK on or after 1 July 2013 and who were surveyed on departure before 1 January 2014 after staying in the UK for at least 1 month)
+2014 IPS data (migrants who arrived in the UK on or after 1 July 2014 and who were surveyed on departure before 1 January 2015 after staying in the UK for at least one month)

-2014 IPS data (migrants who arrived in the UK on or after 1 July 2013 and who were surveyed on departure between January 2014 and December 2014 after staying in the UK for between 1 and 12 months)
+2015 IPS data (migrants who arrived in the UK on or after 1 July 2014 and who were surveyed on departure between January 2015 and December 2015 after staying in the UK for between one and 12 months)

-2015 IPS data (migrants who arrived in the UK before 1 July 2014 and stayed up to 12 months and were surveyed on departure at any time up to the end of June 2015).
-Less than 1% of records fall into this category
+2016 IPS data (migrants who arrived in the UK before 1 July 2016 and stayed up to 12 months and were surveyed on departure at any time up to the end of June 2017); less than 1% of records fall into this category

-IPS supply provisional data each quarter.
-The quarterly provisional data is superseded by final data issued annually and covering a calendar year.
-At the time that the STIM estimates are produced, the estimates for the most recent year (in the example above, the estimates for migrations commencing in mid 2014) include some data (the data collected in the period January 2015 to June 2015) that is provisional.
-These estimates are revised in the following year's publication when the final data is available.
-The final data differs from the provisional data only in that there are small adjustments to the weights assigned to each interview.
+At the time that the STIM estimates are produced, the estimates for the most recent year (in the previous example, the estimates for migrations commencing in mid-2016) include two quarters of data (the data collected in the period January 2017 to June 2017) that are provisional.
+These estimates are revised in the following year's STIM publication when the final data are available.
+The final data differ from the provisional data only in that there are small adjustments to the weights assigned to each interview.
 The weight adjustments are small and apply to less than 1% of the migrants in the relevant period so any revisions are extremely small.

 This change was introduced in 2009 for the mid-2007 England and Wales STIM estimates.
 By using provisional IPS data, estimates were published earlier than had previously been possible.
-A full assessment of the impact of the use of provisional IPS data showed that for the mid-2007 estimates the largest difference between using a full set of final IPS data and provisional IPS data for the final two quarters was 0.25%.
-For more information about the differences between provisional and final STIM estimates, please refer to the STIM Frequently Asked Questions.
-Since the publication of the mid-2008 England and Wales estimates, the previous year’s estimates have been updated using the full year’s final IPS data.
-Provisional data are marked ‘p’ in the estimates.
+A full assessment of the impact of the use of provisional IPS data showed that for the mid-2007 estimates, the largest difference between using a full set of final IPS data and provisional IPS data for the final two quarters was 0.25%.

 Since they were initially published, provisional STIM estimates are released earlier than they had previously been available.
-However publication is still 23 months after the reference point of the estimates.
-By comparison, provisional LTIM estimates are published five months after the reference point and mid-year population estimates are published 12 months after the reference point.
-Both of these products are published by ONS as National Statistics.
+However, publication is still 23 months after the reference point of the estimates.

-In early 2013, when processing began for the mid-2011 STIM estimates, ONS had the opportunity to use different software to calculate STIM estimates.
+In early 2013, when processing began for the mid-2011 Short-Term International Migration (STIM) estimates, we had the opportunity to use different software to calculate STIM estimates.
 In moving the processing from the old software to the new software, we spotted several opportunities to improve the way STIM estimates are calculated.
 The impacts of these changes were minimal in most instances and are detailed in this section.

 In data produced prior to 2013, where a stay spanned two mid-years, the part of the stay in the second mid-year was sometimes one day too long.
 This was corrected for the 2013 release.
 The new, correct, logic results in very slightly lower stock and mean length of stay estimates than had previously been published.